mercedes-benz/acentrik/helm-charts/EDGE_NODE_CLUSTER.md

 <br />

-## S3 As Edge Node Cluster Storage
+## S3 As Edge Computing Cluster Storage

 ### If you're choosing s3 bucket to store the compute outputs